NOTE: This post is now out of date, please see the most recent posts for more info.

 The feedback avenues for the Wiz release are the same as the existing GP2X release.

 In order to help me keep track of requests, bugs etc. I am asking that people kindly report such issues to the correct places (or at least copy them there).
 I don’t spend all my time looking at forums and bug reports placed on random internet forums are never very helpful to me (i.e. they are very unlikely to get fixed or even read).
 The same applies to feature requests etc. etc.

 If you would like me to consider a feature or fix a bug help me to help you by ensuring the reports end up recorded in official places.

 - Source Code Patches (ScummVM’s Sourceforge patch tracker)

-- General Forum Feedback (ScummVM’s GP2X/GP2X Wiz forum, I also check any official news posts I make to the GP32x forums)
+- General Forum Feedback (ScummVM’s GP2X forum, I also occasionally check news posts I make to the GP32x forums)

 Source for this release will be up on a ScummVM patch tracker in the next few days (or, if the team view it as good enough, hopefully committed to SVN).